petrstepanov/bimmersticker-hexo/source/_posts/instagram-username-sticker.md

 <!-- more -->
 {% asset_img content-image car-custom-instagram-username-stickers.jpg 'Custom instagram username stickers for a car"Custom instagram username stickers for a car"' %}

-A pair of custom instagram handle stickers for a car.
-One can go on the left car window, another on the right.
-Comes as a set of two.
-Sticker design is based on the original recent version of the instagram logo and font face.
+A pair of custom instagram handle stickers.
+Sticker design is based on the most recent version of the instagram logo and font face.
+Stickers can be placed on a car or truck windows, boats, laptops, walls or storefront.
+Pretty much on any smooth and clean surface.
+Available in glossy white or holographic colors.

-Regular glossy white stickers are $9.99.
-We also offer a holographic option for $11.99.
+{% asset_img content-image custom-instagram-name-stickers.jpg 'White and holographic instagram stickers with transparent background"White and holographic instagram stickers with transparent background"' %}

+Stickers are made of the premium outdoor vinyls.
+Durability tops at around 6 years.
+Stickers come with application instructions.

 {% asset_img content-image instagram-name-handle-vinyl-holographic-stickers.jpg 'A set of two stickers with instagram logo and custom name"A set of two stickers with instagram logo and custom name"' %}

-Direct message us on Etsy for custom glossy colors.
-We usually have a number of different colors in stock.
+Direct message us on Etsy for custom colors.
+We usually have a number of different colors in stock: a number of glossy colors, silver, gold or oilslick.